 - Connect the battery charger to the battery.
 Switch on the battery charger.

 Battery charger (58429074000)

-You can also use the battery charger to test the open-circuit voltage and starting voltage of the battery, and to test the alternator.
+You can also use the battery charger to test rest potential and start potential of the battery, and to test the alternator.
 With this device, you cannot overcharge the battery.